zscr/RaDeCC_Reader/Instructions.md

 	- If using sub-sample names/values, those in the logsheet must match those in the filenames(e.g. individual sub-samples at different depths at a string of locations, each location being a sample, each depth being a sub-sample)

-#File naming conventions:
+# File naming conventions:
 	- For linear sample sets (e.g. 1-dimensional surface sampling), read file names need to follow the format:

 		[Read_Number]-[Sample]-[Cartridge_Type]-[Date]-[Detector_Name].txt

 		- [Read_Number] : Usually 1-4 this indicates whether it is a first, second, third or fourth read.
-		- [Sample] : this is the name of your sample, e.g. Sample001 (N.B. samples need to be numbered 001-999 e.g. Sample001 to Sample999)
+		- [Sample] : this is the name of your sample, e.g. StnX001 (N.B. samples need to be numbered 001-999 e.g. StnX001 to StnX999)
 		- [Cartridge_Type] : When sampling with two MnO-fibres in series in order to calculate scavenging efficiency, the first MnO-fibre in the series may be the 'A' fibre and the second the 'B' fibre.
-		- [Date] : this is the date of this particular read of this sample. the format of this date is flexible but cannot contain any punctuation e.g.(/.,-)
+		- [Date] : this is the date of this particular read of this sample in DDMMYY or MMDDYY form, it cannot contain any punctuation e.g.(/.,-)
 		- [Detector_Name] : this is the name of the detector used for this particular read of this sample.

-		e.g. 1-sample042-250119-detector1.txt
+		e.g. 1-StnX042-250119-detector1.txt

 	- For sample sets that contain sub-samples (e.g. multiple depth profiles creating a 2-dimensional transect), sample read file names need to follow the format: